 What a Bushel Measures

 In the United States, a bushel is equal to eight gallons of a dry product (by volume, not weight).
-So, picture the space that eight gallons of milk takes up.
+So, picture the space that eight gallons of milk take up.
 It's a substantial unit of measure, but one you could probably carry for a short distance.
 For most people, a bushel is probably about the biggest load you would want to carry without assistance.
 But if you're looking for precise equivalents, here's a look at the most common conversions:

 - 1 bushel is equal to 8 gallons

 - 1 bushel is equal to 32 quarts

 - 1 bushel is equal to 64 pints

 - 1 bushel is equal to 4 pecks

 - 1 bushel is equal to 0.3048 barrels